DUKKHA IN DEPTH

 Right Understanding does not refer to the right understanding of the Sun and Moon, or genetics, or general philosophy, or anything else except Dukkha.

 Buddha had an enormous following during his life time.
-I believe Buddha's original truths were simple, and could be understood by the common person, not only by philosophers after years of study and meditation.
+This demonstrates that Buddha's original truths were simple, and they could be understood by the common person, not only by philosophers after years of study and meditation.

-Buddha's First Noble Truth, is explained in all the depth it requires.
+Buddha's First Noble Truth, is explained in detail.

 A sub-page explains The Five Aggregates.
 This was one of Buddha's new ideas.
 The words for such phenomena didn't exist in those times.

 Buddhists of faith maintain The Transmission of the Teachings was accurate and the texts record Buddha's spoken words.
-However Buddha's words were subject to multiple translations before being written down more than 400 years after he spoke.
+However it is doubtful that anyone had a photographic memory for his words.
+Amd the sermons were written down more than 400 years after he spoke.

 In the First Truth "What is Dukkha?", there are only two small sections on the Aggregates.
-The First Truth emphasises various forms of common worldly suffering: illness, old age, death, sorrow, lamentation, pain, grief and distress, and the "suffering" of not getting what you want, and getting what you don't want.
-The First Truth is concerned with the obvious suffering involved in displeasure.
+The First Truth emphasises that Dukkha consists of various forms of common worldly suffering: illness, old age, death, sorrow, lamentation, pain, grief and distress, and the "suffering" of not getting what you want, and getting what you don't want.
+The First Truth is concerned with the obvious bitter suffering involved in displeasure.

 The simple truths have been obscured over with the years.
 This has confused countless generations of Buddhists.

-This confusion is explored and hopefully clarified in Suffering: The Traditional First Noble Truth.
+This confusion is exposed and hopefully clarified in Suffering: The Traditional First Noble Truth.

 All pages in this section